mtaseva/PHP-Data-Display-From-Database/README.md

 ## 👤 Author

-This project was created for educational purposes.
+This project was created for educational purposes by Marija Taseva.